Go Into Your Consultation Prepared!

 When can I return to exercise/sex?

-Strenuous exercise should be avoided for about three weeks.
 Sex may be resumed the day of surgery if you feel so inclined, but use your good judgment.
-"Olympic sex" should be avoided.
-Fast walking on a treadmill is OK, but working up a sweat should wait a few weeks.
+“Olympic sex” should be avoided.
+Fast walking on a treadmill is OK, but aerobic exercise should wait two weeks.
+Strenuous exercise, including weight lifting should be avoided for about three to four weeks.
+Use your judgment.

 Will I be able to breast feed after surgery?”